Resources

 Show calls and bookings

-Helps owners see the leak
+Helps owners see the miss

-Choose by workflow, not feature list
+Choose by job, not feature list

 If a feature does not help a client book, help the team prepare, or help the owner follow up, it may not matter yet.